wp-plugins/giga-slider/readme.txt

 - Fully responsive & multiple layouts support
 - Build dynamic sliders from WordPress posts and pages
 - Can have fixed layout
-- Unlimited layers with image, video, audio, text or custom HTML content
+- Unlimited layers with image, text or custom HTML content
 - 32 skin type to set
-- Ability to link images to any website or URL
-- Feature to open link in either same or new window
 - Option to enable or disable pagination
 - Option to set pagination types to either images or buttons
 - Option to set height and width of the pagination thumbnail
 - more than 25 transition effects
 - Option to set time and transition period of the slideshow
-- Option to set Caption for each image
 - Auto-start slideshow (can be disabled)
 - Pause slideshow on hover feature
 - Option for fade in the first slide without animating the layers
 - Option for disabling prev / next buttons or bullets
 - Option for customizing the thumbnail area and the size of thumbnails
-- Easy to use with YouTube & Vimeo videos
-- Auto-pause slideshow while videos or audios are playing
-- Auto-play videos and audios (optional)
-- YouTube & Vimeo thumbnail images
 - Option for adding a fixed image over the slider (logo)
 - Uses minified CSS, JavaScripts and jQuery files.
 Lazy loading keeps the initial amount small
 - Working in Chrome, Firefox, Safari, IE7-11, Opera
 - SEO friendly
 - shortcode supported

+<h3><strong>Upgrade to <a href="http://www.wp-buy.com/product/giga-slider-pro/">GIGA Slider Pro</a> to add some features: </strong></h3>

+- Ability to link images to any website or URL
+- Feature to open link in either same or new window
+- YouTube & Vimeo thumbnail images
+- Easy to use with YouTube & Vimeo videos
+- Auto-pause slideshow while videos or audios are playing
+- Auto-play videos and audios (optional)
+- Unlimited layers with image, video, audio, text or custom HTML content
+- more than 60 transition effects
+- Option to set Caption for each image

 == Installation ==